sebfischer83/codemonkey/content/posts/2021/hello_world/index.md

     transparency: 0.5
 ---

-The reason for this.

-<!--more-->

 I will do it **again**.
 Writing a blog and the motivation for me this time is to document mostly the work on my "write a database" project.

+<!--more-->

 I tried it many times, the blog more often than the database thing but both failed.
 The first try on the [database project](https://github.com/sebfischer83/datatent) was too ambitious.
 Too many features, too complex.